ArcD7/Webhooks/README.md

 # Webhooks

-A Webhook that keeps your local code up-to-date automatically whenever a pull request is merged.
+A Webhook that keeps your code on a server or local machine up-to-date with the remote repository automatically whenever a pull request is merged.